Particular/Workshop/README.md

 Click "Add".

 After the instance has been added, make a note of the name of the instance.
 This will usually be "Particular.ServiceControl".

+### Configure Monitoring Instance

+In the ServiceControl Management window, click "New" and then "Add Monitoring instance".

+In the settings for the new instance, there is one choice you have to make, select the transport configuration.

+- "Transport": choose "MSMQ".

+All other settings should be left with their default values.

+Click "Add".

+After the instance has been added, make a note of the name of the instance.
+This will usually be "Particular.Monitoring".

 You may now close the ServiceControl Management window.